JahirPendhari09/Reachinbox-Backend-Assignment/README.md

 ## Overview

-This Node.js application serves as an automated email outreach tool powered by AI.
+This Node.js application serves as an automated email outreach tool.
 It fetches incoming emails, categorizes them, generates automated replies based on the content, and sends them using the Gmail API.

 ## Technologies Used